 The weighted average yield on the Company's interest-earning assets increased to 9.07% in 1994 from 7.79% in 1993 as a result of several factors, including a higher interest rate environment, the commencement of the acquisition of discounted multi-family residential and commercial real estate loans and substantial multi-family residential lending activities, the effects of the latter of which were reflected in interest income on loans available for sale and, as a result of the Company's securitization of its multi-family residential loans, interest income on securities available for sale.
-The weighted average yield on the Company's interest-earning assets also increased in 1994 because, effective January 1, 1994, the Company ceased recognizing a portion of the fees received in connection with the acquisition of tax residuals immediately into non-interest income over the expected life of that portion of the deferred tax asset which relates to tax residuals.
+The weighted average yield on the Company's interest-earning assets also increased in 1994 because, effective January 1, 1994, the Company ceased recognizing a portion of the fees received in connection with the acquisition of tax residuals immediately into non-interest income and began to recognize all fees received on a level-yield basis as interest income over the expected life of that portion of the deferred tax asset which relates to tax residuals.
 See "--Results of Operations--